-Check out 16 of our favourite Rogers Cup memories from Toronto and Montreal below and vote in our daily Twitter polls from @rogerscup and @couperogers as we #GetCloser to your pick for the top moment!
+Check out 16 of our favourite Rogers Cup memories from Toronto and Montreal (videos below!) and vote in our daily Twitter polls from @rogerscup and @couperogers as we #GetCloser to your pick for the top moment!

-Milos Raonic faced compatriot Vasek Pospisil in the first all-Canadian semifinals at Rogers Cup.
+Milos Raonic faced compatriot Vasek Pospisil in the first all-Canadian semifinal at Rogers Cup.
 Milos would go on to become the first Canadian finalist at Rogers Cup since Robert Bedard in 1958.

-Aleks Wozniak reaches the quarter-finals in her hometown, defeating the likes of Jelena Jankovic before falling to her good friend Caroline Wozniacki in the quarter-finals.
+Aleks Wozniak reaches the quarter-finals in her home province, defeating the likes of Jelena Jankovic before falling to her good friend Caroline Wozniacki in the quarter-finals.

 In Montreal, new world No. 1 Djokovic wins his ninth title of the year and fifth Masters 1000 crown, a record (…At the time!
 He would go on to beat his own record in 2015 with six Masters titles.)